wp-plugins/opentickets-community-edition/readme.txt

 == Changelog ==

+= 1.12.2 =
+* [tweak] changed base venue info template to include a clear, in case of floaty images and short descriptions

 = 1.12.1 =
 * [translation] updated all PO and MO files, and unfuzzied all entries, so they actually translate
 * [translation] updated all date formats for nl_NL translation